wp-plugins/affilinker/readme.txt

 With AffiLinker, you can add the list of keywords and corresponding Affiliate Links (not only Affiliate Links, you can add any URL).
 Now AffiLinker, automatically turns all those keywords into the given Affiliate Link.
 You can customize the look-n-feel of each and every Affiliate Link to make your visitors Love-To-Click.

-The Affiliate Links on posts, pages are not visible to search engines like Google, Bing, Yahoo because they are dynamically created using javascript.
+The Affiliate Links on posts, pages are not indexable directly by search engines like Google, Bing, Yahoo because they are dynamically generated using javascript.
+You could not find the Affiliate Link in the source code of your web page.

+Keep in mind, this is not a black-hat plugin to hide affiliate links.

 <strong>Features of AffiLinker Affiliate WordPress Plugin:</strong>

 - Quickly monetize your WordPress blog without touching any code
-- Create search engine friendly Affiliate Links (not visible to them)
+- Create search engine friendly Affiliate Links (non-indexable)
 - Customize every Affiliate Link with different Color, Background Color, Hover Color, Hover Background Color
 - Customize every Affiliate Link with different style Bold, Italics
 - Customize every Affiliate Link with different Underline styles (there are 10 different styles)